See Fireworks During Fourth of July and All Summer in North Carolina

 Fans enjoy the fireworks show after Friday night Charlotte Knights games | photo: Charlottesgotalot.com

-Asheville Tourists (Friday nights)
+Asheville Tourists (select Friday nights)

 McCormick Field, Asheville

-Carolina Mudcats (Friday nights)
+Carolina Mudcats (Friday nights and select Saturday nights)

 Five County Stadium, Zebulon (near Raleigh)

-Charlotte Knights (Friday nights)
+Charlotte Knights (most Friday and Saturday nights)

 Truist Field, Charlotte

-Durham Bulls (Friday nights)
+Durham Bulls (most Friday and Saturday nights)

 Durham Bulls Athletic Park, Durham